MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-work-hours-calendar-api.md

 -	Change the time zone of the calendar rule.

 <br> Using this API, you _cannot_ do the following to working hours-
-- Delete a single work hour occurence from a recurrence.
+- Delete a single work hour occurrence from a recurrence.
 - Create occurrence that spans 24 hours but doesn't start and end at 12:00 am.
 - Create/Edit/Delete an all-day recurrence.